Macky Auditorium FAQs

 Lectures, Restaurants & Volunteering FAQs

-Catch an insightful, 30-minute talk with special guests including our guest artists and Music Director Michael Butterman at 6:30 p.m. before each concert at Macky Auditorium.
-More info...
+Catch an insightful, 30-minute talk with Colorado Public Radio host Marilyn Cooley, Music Director Michael Butterman and special guests at 6:30 p.m. before each concert at Macky Auditorium.
+More info…

 For suggestions on area restaurants, click here.